utnet-org/utility/CONTRIBUTING.md

    be squashed into a single commit.
 3. The changes should be thoroughly tested.
-Please refer to [this document](https://github.com/utnet-org/utility/blob/master/docs/practices/testing/README.md) for our testing guidelines and an overview of the testing infrastructure.
+Please refer to [this document](https://github.com/utnet-org/utility/blob/master/docs/practices/testing/README.md) for our testing guidelines and an overview of the testing unc-infra.tructure.
 4. When ready, send a pull request against the `master` branch of the `utility` repository.
 5. Feel free to submit draft PRs to get early feedback and to make sure you are